-2.3.7 Supplementary allowance ('Allowance' Supplimentari)
+3.3.8 Supplementary assistance ('Allowance' Supplimentari) (bmttu\s)

 This is a benefit payable to households once per year, subject to an income test.

 • Eligibility

 To claim this benefit, the applicant must be the head of the household and the household must satisfy an income test.
 The unit of assessment is the household which includes the head, his/her partner and all non-employed members residing together with the head and the partner.
 To be considered non-employed, individual income from employment, self-employment and self-occupation must not exceed 35% of the Minimum Wage.
 Persons who receive children's allowance or disabled child allowance do not qualify for supplementary allowance.